Aurora-RGB/Docs/content/integrations/icue/index.md

 Help us by creating profiles for your favorite games and share it in our [Discord](https://discord.gg/YAuBmg9) and we can add it as a default profile!

-### Currently Supported Games
+### Implemented Profiles
 - Call of Duty: Black Ops 6
 - Call of Duty: Black Ops 7
 - Ghostrunner

-You can find a game's state and event information from iCUE's files in:
+In case you would like to create a profile, you can find a game's state and event information from iCUE's files in:

 `C:\ProgramData\Corsair\CUE5\GameSDKEffects`

-### Supported Games
+### iCUE GSI Supported Games
 - AgainstTheStorm
 - BeyondContact
 - BlackOps6